TSavo/Unity-MCP/docs/query-tool.md

 - The query cannot contain statements (e.g., variable declarations, loops, etc.)
 - The query must return a value
 - The query cannot modify the state of the Unity scene (use the execute_code tool for that)
+- In Edit Mode, only a subset of queries are supported (primarily scene object access)

 ## Best Practices